Gold Summer Doldrums?

 Gold investors can somewhat relate.
 Like clockwork nearly every summer, gold starts drifting listlessly sideways.
 It often canít make significant progress no matter what the trends looked like heading into June, July, and August.
 As the days and weeks slowly pass, sentiment deteriorates markedly.
 Patience is gradually exhausted, supplanted with deep frustration.
 Plenty of traders capitulate, abandoning ship.

 Thus after decades of trading gold, silver, and their minersí stocks, Iíve come to call this time of year the summer doldrums.
-June and July in particular are usually desolate sentiment wastelands for precious metals, totally devoid of recurring seasonal demand surges.
-Unlike the rest of the year, these summer months simply lack any major income-cycle or cultural drivers of outsized gold investment demand.
+Junes and Julies in particular are usually desolate sentiment wastelands for precious metals, totally devoid of recurring seasonal demand surges.
+Unlike much of the rest of the year, these summer months simply lack any major income-cycle or cultural drivers of outsized gold investment demand.

 The vast majority of the worldís investors and speculators live in the northern hemisphere, so markets take a back seat to the great joys of summer.
 Traders take advantage of the long sunny days and kids being out of school to go on extended vacations, hang out with friends, and enjoy life.
 And when they arenít paying much attention to the markets, naturally they arenít allocating much new capital to gold.